quasar-team/CanModule/Documentation/sphinx-source/support.rst

 Support
 =======

+Support for CanModule is given CERN wide.

 **Problems, Issues and Requests** should be created as CERN `Jira`_ Tickets:

 * Project= OPC UA in JCOP (OPCUA)
 * Components= CanModule
 * Assignee= Michael Ludwig

+Please provide traces of your situation and information about your project context.
+We will sort it out together.

 More **personal** ways to get help or report problems: